WebsiteDons/WordPress/woocommerce-bulkprice.md

 ### Usage
 **mu-plugins option**

-* Create a PHP file in `wp-content/mu-plugins` and name it relatively like **bulk-discount-price.php** If the folder _mu-plugins_ does not exist, just create it
+* Create a PHP file in `wp-content/mu-plugins` and name it relatively like **bulk-discount-price.php** If the folder _mu-plugins_ does not exist, just create it, it is a WordPress core directory that allows storage of arbitray function files.
+It is not created during installation.
 * Copy the below code to the new file and save
 * That's it